-We measure some of our impact, such as energy consumption and greenhouse gas emissions, since several years and will continue to expand our environmental reporting in-line with the requirements in the CSRD and ESRS as well as ask our portfolio companies to measure theirs if there will be such requirements.
+We have started to measure some of our impact, such as energy consumption and greenhouse gas emissions, and will continue to expand our environmental reporting in-line with the requirements in the CSRD and ESRS as well as ask our portfolio companies to measure theirs.
 We commit to reduce our environmental impact where we can, and we request that our portfolio companies do as well.
 As VEF's (as well as our portfolio companies') environmental impact is limited, we have not yet set any specific measurable goals and targets.
-In 2023 we decided to postpone setting specific targets and work on that simultaneously as we set our new reporting roadmap in connection with the mandatory reporting requirements under CSRD.
-We have initiated dialogues with some of our larger portfolio companies around this and will continue the discussions in 2025.
+During 2023 we decided to postpone setting specific targets and work on that simultaneously as we set our new reporting roadmap in connection with the mandatory reporting requirements under CSRD.
+We have initiated dialogues with some of our larger portfolio companies around this and will continue the discussions in 2024.